 I’d love to hear from you about the best and worst marketing tech tools you’ve implemented.
-Which solutions have become your stalwart during COVID-19?
-Any new technology that you implemented specifically to help during the coronavirus pandemic?
+Which solutions have become your stalwart pre and post COVID?
+Any new technology that you implemented specifically to help internal teams improve results?
 How have you helped produce profitable results for your company?

 Keeping marketing accountable

 Jessica Kelley is a seasoned leader with more than two decades of marketing and finance experience in B2B and B2C channels.
 She has worked extensively within healthcare, consumer, commercial, and software industries in diverse environments ranging in size from a $200 billion corporation to a startup firm.
 Her company, HPZ Marketing is an interim CMO and fractional CMO business and is certified by the Women’s Business Enterprise National Council (WBENC) as a Women’s Business Enterprise and Women Owned Small Business (WOSB).
 They provide interim and fractional executive marketing services to help businesses achieve marketing ROI with executable strategy and a relentless focus on customer acquisition and retention.
 Learn more about hiring a fractional CMO for your business.